 Taming the Anticommons

 With no mandatory government buyouts or markups, my system is cheap to implement and immune from manipulation.
-In fact, with the revenue from the Harberger tax, it would likely pay for itself.
+In fact, with the revenue generated from the Harberger tax, it would pay for itself.
 To the extent that the tax may dull inventors’ profits, we can borrow from Ayres and Klemperer and extend the length of the typical patent term.
-Because IP would be subject to taxation, it would not be rational for “orphaned” works to exist; most would immediately be released into the public domain.
+Additionally, because IP would be subject to taxation, it would not be rational for “orphaned” works to exist; most would immediately be released into the public domain.
 Similarly, the recurring tax on IP would discourage patent trolls as they would now face losses.
-Additionally, my system would greatly reduce the cost of IP litigation.
-In infringement cases, courts’ roles would be limited only to adjudicating whether or not an infringement took place.
-They would be freed from the arbitrary task of determining the damages suffered, as this number would be publicly available.
+The system would greatly reduce the cost of IP litigation.
+In infringement cases, courts’ roles would be limited only to adjudicating whether or not an infringement took place, freed from the arbitrary task of determining the damages suffered; this number would be publicly available.

-When we combine the above with a proper tax design that doesn’t depress investment alongside enhanced government grants, we can spur greater investment into the inputs of idea creation.
+A Harberger tax could also be applied to other kinds of intellectual property, including copyrights.
+Combined with a tax system that doesn’t depress investment, alongside enhanced government grants, we can spur greater investment into the inputs of idea creation.
 Moreover, through prizes and improved IP law, we can also raise the effectiveness of the outputs.
 Together, this ‘push and pull’ will encourage the market to produce more ideas by better aligning the social benefits of innovation with private incentives.
-When further leveraging the multiplier effect of the triple helix, we can greatly accelerate the diffusion of new ideas and technology into society for human betterment.
+Furthermore, it will greatly accelerate the diffusion of new ideas and technology into society for general human betterment and advancement.

 You also may like…